nareshbhatia/manage-my-money/mmm-server/README.md

 docker-compose up -d

 # Create the database schema and load data.
-# Before running these steps, you can change the startDate and endDate for
+# Before running these steps, you can change the start and end dates for
-# loading transactions by editing db/config.js
+# transactions by editing db/config.js
 npm install
 npm run create-schema
 npm run load-data